jalanb/jpm/README.md

 Rationale
 ---------

 My library is too big, so I'm not interested in playlists, or folders.
-I don't want to have to choose,
+I've aready chosen my favourites, and hates: rated on a 9-star scale, and most faves "coloured" on an RGB scale.

 I just wanta a machine to play music.

-I'll show you my library, where the good tracks are.
-  Just play that.

 Interfaces
 ----------